-Hundreds of airport construction projects are underway across India.
-These aim to meet rapidly rising passenger demand and expectations of seamless travel experiences.
-Achieving this alongside carbon neutrality goals relies on smart and sustainable foundations in both airport ground operations and power infrastructure which are primary areas of expertise and experience for ABB.
+Airports of the future will deliver seamless passenger experiences through smart, energy-efficient and sustainable technologies.
+The foundations of this are an airport's ground operations and power infrastructure which are primary areas of expertise and experience for ABB.
 Airports are strong influencers of experiences along the aviation value chain.
 For that reason, they're central to public perceptions of the industry and for delivering change that benefits people, passengers and the planet.